dacrands/flask-s3-upload/README.md

 ### Config

-For development you can leave the *SECRET_KEY* and *SQLALCHEMY_DATABASE_URI* configuration values as their defaults.
+For development you can leave the *SECRET_KEY* and *SQLALCHEMY_DATABASE_URI* variables as their defaults.
 In production, however, those will need be set to their respective values.

 Run the following commands to configure your S3 Bucket and SendGrid API key.
 Windows users will use `set` instead `export`: